-Promote your Business, Organization, Event with Personalized Bottled Water
+Promote your Business, Organization, Event with Custom Bottled Water

 Bottled water comes in different types depending mostly on the source of water which makes each type to be different regarding taste and mineral contents.
 Some of the main types of bottled water are the following; spring water which is water collected in springs which are formed underground and flow naturally on the surface.
 Purified water is water that is a result of the purification process like distillation or reverses osmosis.
 Electrolyte enhanced water is purified water with added minerals potassium bicarbonate, calcium chloride and magnesium chloride.